Tunks Hill picnic area

 - Picnic areas

 Booking fees may apply.
 Groups larger than 100 people will need to book the whole area.

 - Park entry fees apply

-- Book online or call 02 8448 0406.
-The picnic area has capacity for up to 300 people.
-The shelter has shelter capacity for 50 people.
-There are 7 picnic tables seating 6 people each.
-2 are sheltered tables.
-Parking is available for up to 100 vehicles.
+- Book online or call 02 8448 0406 for group sizes larger than 100 people.
+The Tunks Hill precinct has capacity for up to 150 people.
+The shelter has capacity for 50 people.
+There are several picnic tables spread throughout the precinct, including some sheltered tables.
+There is a large gas barbecue and parking for up to 100 vehicles.

 - Available for hire daily, 9am to 5pm (or 6pm during daylight savings).

 - If you want to guarantee your spot at this picnic area you'll need to hire it

 - You can bring your own gas barbecue to the picnic area, as long as there are no fire bans in place.

 With three distinct grassy areas, Tunks Hill picnic area in Lane Cove National Park is a great spot for a family get-together or a relaxing day out.
 Located on a hilltop on Riverside Drive, it boasts views of Chatswood, as well as adjacent bush, home to birdlife and local reptiles.